 Douglas R. Seastrand has a great love for the state of Nevada having been born and raised in Las Vegas.
 He attended Brigham Young University and then graduated from the University of Nevada Las Vegas (UNLV) with a Bachelor’s degree in Computer Science.
 He continued his post-graduate studies at UNLV by working on an MBA and a Master’s degree in Computer Science.
 Mr. Seastrand’s work experience covers both private and public service and considers himself an entrepreneur, creative problem solver, and family man.
 Mr. Seastrand works for National Security Technologies (NSTec), a federal contractor to the Department of Energy (DOE).
 He is a program manager and principal scientist supporting our nation’s national security, nuclear forensics, and counter terrorism programs.
 Mr. Seastrand has worked for the U.S. Environmental Protection Agency (EPA) and as a contractor to the U.S. Department of Defense (DoD).
 In the private sector, Mr. Seastrand served as the Vice President of Research and Development for eRoomSystems and helped take the company public in 2001.
 He has been a technology business consultant and general manager of a commercial construction company.
 Currently he enjoys supporting his wife at Hollywood Kids Academy, a triple-threat conservatory of performing arts.
 Mr. Seastrand was also twice elected to serve as a University Regent for the state of Nevada and had the honor of serving as the Chairman of the Board.
 In 2002, Mr. Seastrand was named UNLV’s College of Engineering “Alumnus of the Year.”
 In his spare time, Mr. Seastrand serves as a voluntary member of the Las Vegas Nevada Central Stake Presidency in the Church of Jesus Christ of Latter-day Saints and enjoys spending time with his wife Margaret and their four children.

-Stephanie Tyler, President of AT&T Nevada, is an accomplished external affairs executive with 30 years of multi-state experience in corporate management, government relations, communications, campaign management and public service.
-Currently, Ms. Tyler is responsible for external affairs for AT&T Nevada including; state and local government relations, community affairs, regulatory and legislative activities.
-She also oversees external affairs operations in Utah, Idaho and Montana as well as supporting the External Affairs Western Region President in directing strategies for key initiatives in 16 Western states.
+Stephanie Tyler, President of AT&T Nevada, is an accomplished external affairs executive with 30 years of multi-state experience in corporate management, government relations, communications, campaign management, and public service.
+Currently, Ms. Tyler is responsible for external affairs for AT&T Nevada including; state and local government relations, community affairs, and regulatory and legislative activities.
+She also oversees external affairs operations in Utah, Idaho, and Montana as well as supporting the External Affairs Western Region President in directing strategies for key initiatives in 16 Western states.
 Ms. Tyler is a former Nevada State Senator.
 She has also run several statewide and district campaigns in both Nevada and California.
 After spending six years lobbying the California Legislature, Ms. Tyler took a one-year leave of absence from AT&T at the request of Governor Arnold Schwarzenegger to serve as Political Director to his successful re-election campaign.
 A native Nevadan, Ms. Tyler spent the early years of her career in a variety of political jobs including serving as staff to U.S. Senator Paul Laxalt in his capitol and district offices, running political caucus organizations, and contract lobbying.
 She is an active member of numerous community boards and commissions in both Reno and Las Vegas.
 Ms. Tyler serves as Treasurer of Jobs for Nevada’s Graduates, Vice Chair of the Desert Research Institute Foundation Board of Trustees, and Secretary of the Girl Scouts of Sierra Nevada.
 Ms. Tyler is a graduate of the University of Nevada, Reno, with a degree in political science.
-She maintains offices in Reno, Las Vegas and Carson City.
+She maintains offices in Reno, Las Vegas, and Carson City.

-Missy Young is the Executive Vice President of Colocation at Switch.
+Missy Young is the Chief Information Officer at Switch.
 She relocated to Las Vegas from Huntington Beach to join the company in 2005.
 As a partner at Switch, she is responsible for all sales and engineering with respect to potential clients, including solution architecture and contract negotiations.
 Her expertise is centered on helping clients understand the unique technology ecosystem that is Switch.
 She leads a phenomenal team of sales engineers and says that she has the best job ever.
 Prior to becoming a partner at Switch, Ms. Young was the Director of VoIP services for Mpower Communications.
 Her portfolio of experience also includes senior sales engineering positions at ICG Communications, InteleNet Data Centers, and Firstworld Communications.
 Ms. Young is Cisco, Microsoft, and Novell certified, and first got her start back in the dotcom days of the mid-90s.
 Ms. Young is dedicated to helping diversify Nevada’s economy and serving the local community through philanthropic endeavors.
 She serves as the Chairman for the Las Vegas Global Economic Alliance (LVGEA), sits on the IT Sector Council for GOED, the board of the Henderson Space and Science Center, the Foundation Board of Opportunity Village and is a Desert Research Institute Foundation Trustee.